8 rules for kid's safety

 What should I do when I call?

 - Speak loudly and clearly and then tell him or her:

 - The phone number you are calling from

 - Why you need Help

-Click here for kid's safety games
+Click here for more information on safety education.

 If you have any questions about this page, please email us.